The board of directors is AFMC’s governing body. The board sets overall policy and direction for AFMC and retains oversight responsibility.

 Terms of Service

 Each board member is elected to a three-year term and is eligible for re-election with his/her combined term of service not to exceed six consecutive years with a few exceptions.
 In order to maintain continuity of governance, approximately one-third of the positions are eligible for election in a given year.
 Elections are conducted at the membership’s annual meeting.

-AFMC’s board has four scheduled meetings annually and may have additional meetings as necessary.
+AFMC’s board has four scheduled meetings annually and may have additional meetings, as necessary.
 Board members must attend a majority of the meetings each year.
 AFMC bylaws require that candidates agree to serve if elected and attend the annual membership meeting when elections are held.
-If a member misses three consecutive meetings, he or she is no longer eligible to continue their term.
+If a member misses three consecutive meetings, he/she is no longer eligible to continue their term.

 Compensation was set by an independent (non-paid) committee as allowed by Arkansas state law.
-The committee set the compensation as $700 per day for physical meetings (no remuneration for video teleconference or conference call meetings).
+The committee set the compensation as $1,000 per day for physical meetings and $500 per day for full participating via video conferencing.
 A stipend may be paid to those who attend at least 75 percent of the meetings within a fiscal year.

 These policies were developed through collaboration between the board of directors and other AFMC leadership, as well as staff members from all numerous levels and disciplines.
 We provide them here for public review in the interest of transparency and full accountability.

 For more information: